Build your Knowledge

 Removing ticks

 The best way to remove a tick is with a tick-removing device or a pair of fine-point tweezers.
 Grasp it where its mouthparts enter the skin or, if that is not easily visible, grab it by its head (as close to your skin as possible) with the suggested removal tools.
 Pull the tick straight out firmly and steadily.
 Do not twist, squash, or crush the tick when you are removing it.
 Be patient, as proper tick removal takes time.
-If you notice that even though you've removed the head, some of the tick's mouthparts still remain in your skin, don't worry; the bacteria that cause Lyme disease reside in the tick's gut or salivary glands.
+If you notice that the tick's mouthparts still remain in your skin, don't worry; the bacteria that cause Lyme disease reside in the tick's gut or salivary glands.

 Do not squeeze the tick's body, do not apply petroleum jelly or alcohol, and do not use a hot match, nail polish, or other products while the tick remains attached.
 These actions could transmit the Lyme-disease-causing bacteria to you.

-Once you remove the tick, place it in a container (e.g., a small jar with a lid) and record the date.
-You can use alcohol to kill and preserve it, or even just some wet paper towel, so you can take it to your doctor to check if it carried Lyme disease.
+Once you remove the tick, place it in a container (e.g., a small jar with a lid) with alcohol to kill and preserve it so you can take it to your doctor to check if it carried Lyme disease.
 Cleanse the affected area of your skin with an antiseptic (e.g., alcohol) or mild soap and water.
 Wash your hands thoroughly with soap and water.
 You should also have the tick bite examined by your doctor, especially if you develop a rash or flu-like symptoms.

 Treating Lyme disease

-For people who require treatment for a mild infection associated with Lyme disease, their doctor will usually prescribe an oral (by mouth) antibiotic for 14 to 21 days.
-These types of antibiotics include doxycycline, amoxicillin, or cefuroxime.
-The specific antibiotic used will depend on a person's medical history and medication allergies.
+For people who require treatment for a mild infection associated with Lyme disease, their doctor will usually prescribe an antibiotic for 2 to 4 weeks.
+The types of antibiotics used include doxycycline, amoxicillin, or cefuroxime.
+The specific antibiotic used will depend on the disease variation, as well as the person's medical history and medication allergies.

 If you have Lyme disease, your doctor will determine the most appropriate treatment for you.